 The Project Thrive Mentorship Offering

-Over the past year, we’ve taken more than 150 individual software makers through our initial mentorship program to find out what makes mentor-mentee relationships tick.
+Over the past year, we took more than 150 individual software makers through our initial mentorship program to find out what makes mentor-mentee relationships tick.
 The feedback on the impact was very clear:

-- Tech leaders told us how the structure of the program is helping them develop their own leadership skills and improve their communication.
+- Tech leaders told us how the structure of the program helped them develop their own leadership skills and improve their communication.

-- Junior developers shared how they’re learning to ask for help and to handle conflict at work better.
+- Junior developers shared how they learnt to ask for help and to handle conflict at work better.

 This feedback helped us understand that, in order to help individuals even more, we needed to find a way to support them within their own companies.

-This paid-for service allows us to help companies to develop leadership and mentoring capabilities internally and empower junior software makers.
-We adapt our mentoring framework so companies can run their internal development function sustainably.
-Our process for running mentoring is to:
+This paid-for service allowed us to help companies to develop leadership and mentoring capabilities internally and empower junior software makers.
+We adapted our mentoring framework so companies could run their internal development function sustainably.
+Our process for running mentoring was to: